sm-hdurjoy/learn-next-mock-backend/README.md

-# Learn Nest Mock Backent
+# Learn Nest Mock Backend

 This project uses a mock backend to simulate API interactions for the frontend application.
 The Frontend is available at the following repository: